samueldr-wip/nix-build-release.nix-action/README.md

 and use the `attributes` input to build one attribute at a time.

 This will also provide some parallelism, but unless done carefully, will not manage dependencies between attributes.

+### What about Flakes?

+Currently unsupported, as I'm not using them myself.
+I don't think I could properly support the nuances of Flakes since I don't know them.

+*Contributions welcome to support Flakes appropriately.*